dapr/proposals/R-inline-resiliency-policies-in-pubsub-subscribers.md

 ## Overview

-I propose that declarative and programmatic PubSub subscribers should be extended specify a resiliency policy which ONLY affects the subscriber in question.
+I propose that declarative and programmatic PubSub subscriptions should be extended to include a resiliency policy which is applied only to the the inbound process of delivering the message from sidecar to app.
+The resiliency policy is scoped to just the subscription it was declared into / against.

 This should only impact the runtime, but I could see potential work in the SDKs to support inline resiliency policies i.e. extending any convenience methods/attributes for registering subscribers.